Introduction to Max Programming

 The subject is a part of the following study plans

-- Audiovisual Studies - Bachelor_2020 (required optional subject)
+- Audiovisual Studies - Bachelor_2020 (Required elective subjects)